joequan/chuangzhi_dawnbench/README.md

 # Chuangzhi and MLU 100
-Chuangzhi edge server is a new high-performance artificial intelligence (AI) platform for edge computing applications, the application domain of Chuangzhi edge server mainly focus on robotics, self-driving cars, and smart cities.
-A dedicated Machine Learning Unit (MLU) -- Cambricon 100 is deployed on the server to accelerate the speed of inference progress, Cambricon 100 is designed by Cambricon Technologies Corp, it is a cloud-based AI chip designed for data center workloads.
+ChuangZhi edge server concentrates on providing high-performance artificial intelligence platform for edge computing.
+This server equips a Deep Learning accelerators called Cambricon 100, which is designed by Cambricon Technologies Co.
+Ltd. Cambricon 100 focus on solving demands of Cloud platform.
+With high throughput, Cambricon 100 has excellent performance when dealing with high-load operations.
+When deploying Cambricon 100 into edge computing, Cambricon 100 leaves a few to be improved in inference latency.
+Overall, as a powerful Deep Learning accelerator, Cambricon 100 satisfies most of the application scenarios.

 # Run inference
 ## unzip cambricon model